Take A Walk in My Flip Flops:Travel Blog

 Another one of my favorites located in Kill Devil, North Carolina is Mama Kwan’s Tiki Bar & Grill.
 I love the island vibe and all the tropical inspired dishes.
 They have a excellent drink menu too with many of their drinks coming in unique take home cups (they can make non alcoholic too).
 Visiting here always gets me in a vacation mood.

 Back on Roanoke Island you will find that it is home to many restaurants and shops too.
-After dinner I recommend a stop at Scuppernong Vineyards in the shops of Downtown Manteo.
-The scuppernong grape is native to North Carolina and has a delicious sweet taste and fragrance.
+I recommend a stop at Vineyards on the Scuppernong in the shops of Downtown Manteo.
+The scuppernong grape is native to NC and has a delicious sweet taste and fragrance.
 If you love wine do yourself a favor and go try some scuppernong wine while you are in the area.

 Scuppernong Vineyards in the shops of Downtown Manteo, North Carolina